-A financial forecast predicts any given business’ future income and expenses, usually over the next one year.
+A financial forecast predicts any given business’s future income and expenses, usually over the next year.
 In some cases though, you may prepare financial forecasts that cover a shorter period (like six months) or longer period (one-three years).

 - What is financial forecasting?